k4rthik/trendis/README.md

   ones that have been popular for while.
 Currently uses slope of the [least squares fitting](http://mathworld.wolfram.com/LeastSquaresFitting.html) line over data points to compute score.
-* Though the data insertion is fast, the trends are computed by iterating over all the available keywords and isn't very fast.
-For 50,000 keys it took around 30-35 seconds to compute the trends linearly.
-So with millions of keys this might not scale well.
+* Though inserting and storing the data is fast, the trends are currently computed by iterating over all the available keywords and it's not very fast.
+For 50,000 keys it took around 30-35 seconds.
+This can also be easily distributed across machines (like compute [a-m]\*,[n-z]\* on 2 boxes)
-* Maintains a seperate namespace for each kind of data.
+* Allows seperate namespaces for each kind of job.

 #####Stream and Insert data: